oracle/terraform-provider-oci/website/docs/d/management_agent_management_agents.html.markdown

 The following arguments are supported:

+* `availability_status` - (Optional) Filter to return only Management Agents in the particular availability status.
-* `compartment_id` - (Required) The ID of the compartment from which the Management Agents to be listed.
+* `compartment_id` - (Required) The OCID of the compartment to which a request will be scoped.
 * `display_name` - (Optional) Filter to return only Management Agents having the particular display name.
+* `host_id` - (Optional) Filter to return only Management Agents having the particular agent host id.
+* `is_customer_deployed` - (Optional) true, if the agent image is manually downloaded and installed. false, if the agent is deployed as a plugin in Oracle Cloud Agent.
-* `platform_type` - (Optional) Filter to return only Management Agents having the particular platform type.
+* `platform_type` - (Optional) Filter to return only results having the particular platform type.
 * `plugin_name` - (Optional) Filter to return only Management Agents having the particular Plugin installed.
+A special pluginName of 'None' can be provided and this will return only Management Agents having no plugin installed.
 * `state` - (Optional) Filter to return only Management Agents in the particular lifecycle state.
 * `version` - (Optional) Filter to return only Management Agents having the particular agent version.